 Though the militarization of U.S. policing is as old as the institution itself and rooted in anti-Black oppression, it has exploded since September 11, 2001 and its intensification must be counted among the costs of this country’s post-9/11 wars.
-Law enforcement officials’ profiling of people of Arab and South Asian descent have been targets of racial profiling by law enforcement and intelligence agencies, as well as suffering other forms of discrimination.
+In the U.S., Muslims and people of Arab and South Asian descent have been targets of racial profiling by law enforcement and intelligence agencies, as well as suffering other forms of discrimination.

 At home, in the war zones, and in many other countries, U.S. and allied officials continue to indefinitely detain terror suspects without fair trial or access to legal counsel.
 Torture and mistreatment in custody remain major problems.